Simplix-Softworks/SimplixStorage/README.md

 LightningStorage is extremely fast & good at storing data reliably!

-LightningStorage is licensed under the MIT license, which means that you can also see him in
+LightningStorage is licensed under the MIT license, which means that you can also use it in private project that are not open source

 At the moment LightningStorage supports two file types: